lordnull/milang/README.md

 This means that rather than a function being declarable differently depending on if it is anonymouse or not, there is only 1 way to do it.
 Symbols have exactly 1 way to be written, and so forth.

+Things in the language that are lists are presented as literal lists.
+Same as records.
+For example, the constructors for a type is wrapped in a `[,Const1,Const2]` just like a user would create a list of `[,1,2,3]`.
+Bindings are declared as `{ , var1 = expres1, var2 = expres2 }` just as a user would create a record of `{, var1 = VarType, var2 = Var2Type }`.

 ## Erlang runtime